-A detailed description of the design, materials and methods, and protocol of such trials is given in Alders and Spradbrow (2001), and is summarised in Table 5.
-It is essential that chickens free from antibodies to ND virus are used.
+A detailed description of the design, materials and methods and protocol of laboratory and field trials is given in Alders and Spradbrow (2001).
+Table 4 shows a suggested chronology for laboratory trials.
 SPF chickens are best, but if these are not available then it is possible to use chickens from a commercial flock.
 The chickens should be collected at day old (or hatched under control conditions in the laboratory) and kept in isolation until maternal antibodies have waned (that is, at approximately three weeks of age).